paresh/NCaaWA/README.md

 # NCaaWA
 Network Calculus as a Web Application

+This web application is build for open source tool DiscoDNC(Deterministic Network Calculator). https://disco.informatik.uni-kl.de/index.php/projects/disco-dnc

+Follow these steps for setup and running the application:

-Download and install GWT SDk from: http://www.gwtproject.org/download.html Install GWT plugin for the IDE which you are using.
+Download and install GWT SDK from: http://www.gwtproject.org/download.html Install GWT plugin for the IDE which you are using.
 GWT plugin for eclipse can be found at: https://developers.google.com/eclipse/?hl=en Open Eclipse and Import this project.